dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-networks.md

    f.
 On the **File to export** page, choose **Browse** to pick a location in which to save the file, and provide a file name.
 Though it seems like you’re picking a file to export, you’re actually naming the file that the exported certificate will be saved to.
 Choose **Next** &gt; **Finish**.

+   g.
+From within the ISE console, import the Intune certificate (the file you exported) into the  **Trusted Certificates** store.

 #### Safari

  a.
 Sign in to the Azure AD console.